dastcvi/SerialComm/README.md

 The library also provides generic functions for serializing variables onto a uint8_t buffer for use when constructing binary messages to send over serial.
 See examples/Serialize_Test.ino for the test/example.

-*Note that checksums are currently unimplemented*
+*Checksums are implemented as of v1.1*

 ## Message Types